bpuklich/refinerycms-wordpress-import/README.md

 ###Adding and modifying shortcode conversions

-Shortcode templates are processed by the [https://github.com/kernow/shortcode](Shortcode gem).
+Shortcode templates are processed by the Shortcode gem[](https://github.com/kernow/shortcode).
 The gem is initialized in `lib/wordpress/page.rb` and the templates are in the directory `support/templates/haml`.
 Modify a template by editing the template file.
 To add a template you need to add its name to the list of templates in the initialization code and supply a suitable template file.